How You Can Avoid Distracted Driving

 Cellphone use is one of the most common causes of distracted driving and is extremely dangerous.
 When you use your cellphone while driving, you become visually, manually and cognitively distracted.
 This reduces your awareness of your surroundings and significantly increases your risk of causing an accident.

 To minimize the risk of becoming distracted by your cellphone while driving, turn off the device before you begin to drive.
 Be sure to complete your text messages or calls before you leave for your destination.
 Then, place your cellphone out of reaching distance.

 Many vehicles have features that require you to take your attention away from the roadway and driving your vehicle.

 To minimize distractions while you drive, be sure to make any adjustments you may need before starting your trip.
 This includes:

 - Finding a radio station

 Do Not Drive While Drowsy

 The effects of drowsy driving can significantly increase your risk of causing an auto accident.
 Sleep deprivation can have the same effect on your ability to safely operate a vehicle as driving while impaired by drugs or alcohol.
-This includes lack of judgement, impaired senses and reduced reaction time.
+This includes lack of judgment, impaired senses and reduced reaction time.

 Before you begin your trip, be sure to get plenty of sleep and rest.
-Try to get a recommended eight hours of sleep each night.
+Try to get the recommended eight hours of sleep each night.
 Also, you should consider pulling over to a safe location to rest if you feel tired while driving.

 Do Not Multi-Task